 The market for HCI – as well as SAN and NAS – is in flux, making the decision point of which one to choose more complicated.

-According to Kurt Kuckein, senior director of marketing at Data Direct Networks, the lines between HCI and SAN/NAS will always be blurred and a lot of the decision-making process will come down to personal preference.
+According to Peter Smith, senior senior systems engineer at Tintri by DDN, the lines between HCI and SAN/NAS will always be blurred and a lot of the decision-making process will come down to personal preference.

-Mercina of Park Place Technologies says that some suppliers are disaggregating HCI, so compute and storage can be scaled independently.
+Park Place Technologies’ Mercina says some suppliers are disaggregating HCI, so compute and storage can be scaled independently.

 It is important to realise that there is no competition between all these technologies as such.
 Most organisations are best served by a mix of options to serve each workload correctly.
 Organisations are best placed to decide for themselves which is right for their workloads.